 - Niveaux de compétence linguistique canadiens or NCLC

-You must score 4 for both the CLB and NCLC in 2018 to qualify.
-These score requirements will change to 5 for both CLB and NCLC in 2019.
+You must score 5 for both the CLB and NCLC in to qualify.

 This does not apply for Job NOC codes like 3413, which include nurse aids, patient services and orderlies.